pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 kafka-console-consumer --bootstrap-server broker-1:19094 --topic topic-1 --consumer.config SASL/client.properties --from-beginning
 ```

+### Authorization via ACLs

+A finger exercise is to configure ACLs for our user to send data or consume data from the broker.
+A detailed explanation can be found [here](./ACL).

 ### Run pipeline

 To run the pipeline, choose either `SSL` or `SASL_SSL` by commenting